envicutor/documentation/introduction.rst

 Why did we create Envicutor?
 ============================

-Having studied multiple open source code execution systems for the past two years, we started to notice the strengths and weaknesses of many of them.
+Having studied multiple open source code execution systems for the past three years, we started to notice the strengths and weaknesses of many of them.
 We aim to combine the strengths we have observed and avoid the weaknesses while introducing new methods of solving common problems through a new code execution system.

 Why a code execution system?
 ============================